stryck5425/PivotaCorp/README.md

 - Infinite scroll for a never-ending reading experience
 - Modern, responsive interface
 - No real data collection, no ads, no tracking
+- **World Record Board**: Check out the leaderboard of users who have spent the most time reading the Terms & Conditions! 🏆

 ---